Saniyajagtap10/github-final-project/README.md

 # Simple Interest Calculator

+## Project Name
+Simple Interest Calculator

 ## Project Description

-This project is a Bash script that calculates simple interest based on user-provided inputs: principal amount, rate of interest, and time period.
+The Simple Interest Calculator is a Bash-based calculator that calculates simple interest using the principal amount, rate of interest, and time period provided by the user.

 ## Formula
 Simple Interest = (P × R × T) / 100

 Where: